-Some of the indirect pay elements are:

-Leave with pay
+Some of the indirect pay elements are: Leave with pay •

-- Paid leaves for a fixed number of days - Sick leaves

-Protection programs

-- Insurance premiums

-- Disability benefits

-- Social security measures

-Services and perquisites

-- Reimbursements for recreational activities

-- Reimbursements for travels and tours of employees

-- Providing office transport

-- 1. Which one of the following is not an objective of employee compensation?

-- a.
-Motivating employees

-- b.
-Training employees

-- c.
-Retaining employees

-- d.
-Attracting outside employees
+Paid leaves for a fixed number of days • Sick leaves Protection programs • Insurance premiums • Disability benefits • Social security measures Services and perquisites • Reimbursements for recreational activities • Reimbursements for travels and tours of employees • Providing office transport Check Your Progress - 11.
+Which one of the following is not an objective of employee compensation? a.
+Motivating employees b.
+Training employees c.
+Retaining employees d.
+Attracting outside employees e.

-- e.
-To help employees recognize and understand the organizational goals and the role they have to play in achieving these goals

-- 2. Who coined the term "New Pay"?
+To help employees recognize and understand the organizational goals and the role they have to play in achieving these goals 2.
+Who coined the term "New Pay"? a.
+E.E.Lawler b.
+Ivan Pavlov c.
+Henry Mintzberg d.
+Mary F.Parker e.
+John Purcell 3.
+Which of the following is not a direct pay element? a.
+Base Pay b.
+Incentives c.
+Merit Pay d.
+Paid leave e.
+Cost of Living Adjustments (COLA) Unit 10: Compensation and Strategic Human Resource Management 145 10.6

-- a.
-E.E.Lawler

-- b.
-Ivan Pavlov

-- c.
-Henry Mintzberg

-- d.
-Mary F.Parker

-- e.
-John Purcell

-- 3. Which of the following is not a direct pay element?

-- a.
-Base Pay

-- b.
-Incentives

-- c.
-Merit Pay

-- d.
-Paid leave

-- e.
-Cost of Living Adjustments (COLA)

-10.6 Compensating Individuals

-Understanding the different pay systems in compensating individuals helps to gain better business outcomes.
+Compensating Individuals Understanding the different pay systems in compensating individuals helps to gain better business outcomes.

 Organizations mostly compensate employees on an individual basis.
-Some of the pay systems used by organizations for compensating individuals are:

-- Piece rate system

-- Commission system

-- Bonus system

-- Skill-based system

-- Merit pay system

-10.6.1 Piece Rate System

-- Used by organizations involved in the production and manufacturing. - Employees are paid on the basis of the number of units manufactured by them during a time period. - Organizations use the output data of other companies. - They use the time and motion studies analysis as well to arrive at the minimum number of units that must be made by a worker.

-Demerits of using this system:

-- Employees feel that management is only concerned about productivity and not their welfare. - A feeling of distrust may develop between management and workers. - As the productivity per worker increases, workers may resort to "go-slow" techniques to prevent management from laying off workers.
+Some of the pay systems used by organizations for compensating individuals are: • Piece rate system • Commission system • Bonus system • Skill-based system • Merit pay system 10.6.1 Piece Rate organizations involved in the production and manufacturing. • Employees are paid on the basis of the number of units manufactured by them during time period. $\bullet$ Organizations use the output data of other companies. $\bullet$ They use the time and motion studies analysis as well to arrive at the minimum number of units that must be made by a worker.
+Demerits of using this system: • Employees feel that management is only concerned about productivity and not their welfare. • A feeling of distrust may develop between management and workers. • As the productivity per worker increases, workers may resort to "go-slow" techniques to prevent management from laying off workers.
+10.6.2

-10.6.2 Commission System

-- Employees whose productivity can be quantified are usually paid on a commission basis. - It is an objective and efficient system for compensating. - Demerit of the system is that the employees may resort to unfair practices for receiving higher commissions.

-10.6.3 Bonus System
+System •

+Used by

-- It refers to a lump sum payment given to employees at the end of the year for achieving productivity or performance targets. - The employees feel motivated when they receive a lump sum amount at a single instance.
+Commission System ● Employees whose productivity can be quantified are usually paid on a commission basis. ● refers to a lump sum payment given to employees at the end of the year for achieving productivity or performance targets. • The employees feel motivated when they receive a lump sum amount at a single instance.